How to Raise Venture Capital: 6 Tips to Fund Your Startup

 - Pull in over £1 million per month in revenue

-- Attract investors from hedge funds, investment banks, private equity groups, traditional venture capital firms, as well as the traditional venture capital firms in the previous rounds.
+- Attract investors from hedge funds, investment banks, private equity groups and traditional VC firms as well as the traditional venture capital firms in the previous rounds

 The following advice applies to seed funding as well as early-stage and late-stage (Series A, B and C) funding.
 Follow these best practices to give yourself the best chance to secure funding to drive business growth.